MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-spatial-sound.md

 High quality spatial sound processing is complex, but the HoloLens 2 comes with dedicated hardware for processing those sound objects.
 Before you can access this hardware processing support, you'll need to install the **MicrosoftSpatialSound** plugin in your Unreal project.
 This article will walk you through the installation and configuration of that plugin and point you towards more in-depth resources for using spatial sound in the Unreal engine.

-## Installing Microsoft Spatial Sound plugin
+## Installing the Microsoft Spatial Sound plugin

 The first step to adding spatial sound to your project is installing the Microsoft Spatial Sound plugin, which you can find by: